Archive for the ‘Dermatology’ Category

 What are Psoriasis symptoms?

 Psoriasis causes the formation of round and oval raised lesions.
 Often there is silvery white scale over these lesions.
-If removed it may bleed easily, which is called an Auspitz’s sign.
-Itching is common, and can be severe in certain cases, but it is very variable.
+Itching may occur and can be severe in certain cases, but not everyone will have itch.
 In those with psoriasis, the lesion may appear at a site of physical trauma, which is called a Koebner phenomenon.
 Many people with psoriasis also suffer from chronic joint pain and arthritis.

 Psoriasis tends to affect the outside of the arms and legs more than the inside.
 Common areas that are most effected from psoriasis are the back, elbows, scalp, groin area, fingernails, and toenails.
 Some medications and drugs may exacerbate the development of this condition.